AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

                                             Available for powder histograms only.
 \                     Absorption
 \                     Contrast
-\                     DisplaceX             Sample displacement along the X direction
+\                     DisplaceX             Sample displacement along the X direction (Debye-Scherrer)
-\                     DisplaceY             Sample displacement along the Y direction
+\                     DisplaceY             Sample displacement along the Y direction (Debye-Scherrer)
+\                     Shift                 Bragg-Brentano sample displacement
 \                     Scale                 Histogram Scale factor

 Background                                  Sample background.
 Value will be a dict or